-Report cards are critical tools for promoting accountability for schools, districts, and states by publicizing data about student performance and program effectiveness for parents, policy makers, and other stakeholders.
-Report cards help parents/guardians and the general public see where schools and districts are succeeding and where there is still work to do.
-States and districts receiving federal Title I funds must prepare and disseminate report cards to all parents/guardians.
+Report cards are important tools for communicating with families, community members, policymakers, and other stakeholders about school and district performance.
+Report cards help families and the general public see where schools and districts are succeeding and where there is still work to do.
+The Massachusetts Department of Elementary and Secondary Education annually prepares report cards for each public school and district in the state, and districts receiving federal Title I funds are required to distribute report cards to parents/guardians of all enrolled students.

 Visit the Department's report cards website to search for a school or district report card.